Skip to main content

 It's also important to discuss how these results apply to your everyday interactions.
 For highest scoring items, what does your team do differently that led to a positive result?
 For lowest scoring items, what are the behaviors/processes that can be developed?

-Select a Focus
+Select a focus

 Once the results have been shared and discussed, your team is ready to select 1-2 focus areas to get started on straight away.
 We recommend sticking to a small number so you can make meaningful change.